emilyrosenberg/grain-free-friend/README.md

 # Grain Free Friend
-Your baking buddy for alternative breads and more
+Your baking buddy for alternative breads and more.

 <div align="left">
   <img src="static/images/readme-images/mockup.png" alt="Mockup on different devices, created with Techsini">